microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_postgresql_hyperscale_arm_template/_index.md

   ![Screenshot showing Azure Data Studio extensions](./29.png)

-- Additionally, the SQL Managed Instance connection will be configured automatically for you.
+- Additionally, the PostgreSQL connection will be configured automatically for you.
 As mentioned, the sample _AdventureWorks_ database was restored as part of the automation.

   ![Screenshot showing Azure Data Studio PostgresSQL Hyperscale connection](./30.png)